samyogacharya12/Twitter-demake-frontend/README.md

-Build and run the application:
+Build and run the application: ng serve

-docker-compose up
-The FastAPI server will be accessible at http://localhost:8000 and the API documentation can be accessed at http://localhost:8000/docs.

-Step 4: Manual Setup (Without Docker)
-If you prefer not to use Docker, follow these steps:

-Install the project dependencies using Poetry:

-poetry install
-Activate the virtual environment:

-poetry shell
-Run the FastAPI server using Uvicorn:

-uvicorn src.main:app --reload
-The application will be running at http://localhost:8000.
+The application will be running at http://localhost:4200

 The project includes unit tests for key features such as user login and registration.
 To run the tests: